-Florida Press Educational Services, Inc. (FPES) is a non-profit 501(c)(3) organization of newspaper professionals that promotes literacy, particularly for young people.
+Florida Press Educational Services, Inc. (FPES) is a non-profit 501(c)(3) organization of newspaper professionals that promotes literacy, civic engagement and critical thinking, particularly for young people.
 FPES members consist of daily and weekly newspapers throughout the state of Florida.
 Through its member newspapers, FPES serves educators, students and families in all 67 Florida counties.
 For more information about FPES, visit fpesnie.org, or email ktower@flpress.com or jpushkin@tampabay.com.
-Follow us on Twitter at Twitter.com/ nie_fpes.